mobile app bar

 Hailing from Yuma, Arizona, and fighting out of Phoenix, the 5’11” Delgado boasts an impressive professional record of 9 wins and just 1 loss.
 Of those 9 wins, 5 have come by knockout and 4 by submission, a testament to his versatile skills.

+Fighters like Sean O’Malley, while they were champions, had openly stated wanting to move up and fight for another title while the No.1 contender in the divisions lay waiting for months.
 So, with Topuria’s 155 lbs ambitions made public months ago, the question was always going to be about whether the UFC would step in or allow the Spaniard to stall the 145 division.

-Dana White addresses vacant 145 lbs title
+Dana White addresses the vacant 145 lbs title situation

-According to White, the reigning champ voluntarily vacated his belt, feeling he had nothing left to prove at 145 pounds, and was ready to move up.
+UFC bossman Dana White has asserted that the promotion wasn’t holding anyone hostage.
+According to White, the reigning champ voluntarily vacated his belt, feeling he had nothing left to prove at 145 pounds.

-He said, ‘I’ve done everything I can do here, I’m ready to move up,’ and he vacated it,” White explained while adding he respected Topuria for not wanting to hold up anybody else’s opportunities.
+He said, ‘I’ve done everything I can do here, I’m ready to move up’, and he vacated it,” White explained while adding he respected Topuria for not wanting to hold up anybody else’s opportunities.

 There are still other possibilities,” White teased.